freme-project/freme-project.github.io/_site/README.md

 **On Api-Dev**

-Jekyll, the CMS for this project is installed on the api-dev server.
-Everytime you push an updated version of this Documentation to the master branch, Jenkins will build a new version, so you don't need Jekyll installed.
+Jekyll, the Static Site Generator for this project is installed on the api-dev server.
+Every time you push an updated version of this Documentation to the master branch, Jenkins will build a new version, so you don't need Jekyll installed.

 **Locally**